ncatlab/nlab-content/pages/1/0/9/0/901/content.md

 ## Definition

-There are several equivalent ways to define ind-objects
+There are several equivalent ways to define ind-objects.

 ### As diagrams